-PetHelpful is a place for pet owners, experts, and animal lovers to read and write about all things pets!
-Whether you consider dogs to be man’s best friend, or you’re an out-and-proud cat person, or if you keep fish, lizards, hamsters, horses, chickens, or you have as many pets as Old MacDonald, this is where you can write about your experiences, expertise, and advice for readers who love animals as much as you do.
+PetHelpful is a place for pet owners, experts, and animal lovers to read and write about all things related to pets!
+Whether you consider your dog your best friend, are a proud cat parent, are a fish and amphibian aficionado, or you keep livestock, this is where you can write about your experiences and expertise!

-To write for PetHelpful, authors must comply with HubPages’ editorial policy, which can be found on our HubPages’s Editorial Policy Page.
+To write for PetHelpful, authors must comply with the HubPages editorial policy.

-Additionally, due to the critical nature of the content, and how negatively inaccurate advice can affect both pets and their owners, articles about pet health or dog training must contain evidence of expertise or personal experience.
-The About the Author Tool is a great way to add information about yourself that will help your reader trust your content.
+Additionally, due to the critical nature of the content, and how inaccurate advice can affect both pets and their owners, articles about pet health and training must contain evidence of expertise or personal experience.
+The Author Bio is a great way to add information about yourself that will help your reader trust your content.

 How Do I Demonstrate Credibility?